jimimehta/NewsManager-App-Project/Readme.md

 Run npm-start on the react-frontend.

-Go to http://localhost:3000/ to view it in browser.
+Go to http://localhost:3000/ to view it in Browser.